Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional

 If you’re brewing coffee using a French Press or Chemex, it’s a good idea to preheat the vessel before pouring in your water.
 Preheating your coffee brewing vessel will help to control the temperature.
 If you don’t, you can lose a lot of heat due to your boiled water hitting the cold glass of your Chemex or French Press.
 Which, in turn, will then give you the worst coffee brewing temperature (not ideal).

-Simply swirl hot water around the glass and pour out, this should just take the cold edge off the glass and will help to keep your water temperature where it needs to be once you pour it in.
+Swirl hot water around the glass and pour it out.
+This should take the cold edge off the glass and help keep your water temperature where it needs to be once you pour it in.

 To summarize.
-Don’t drive yourself crazy trying to get the exact coffee brewing temperature and in all honestly spend more time on what really matters the coffee ratios such as the coffee grind size, the correct amount of water, and not forgetting using good coffee beans.
+Don’t drive yourself crazy trying to get the exact coffee brewing temperature and, in all honestly, spend more time on what matters the coffee brewing ratios such as the coffee grind size, the correct amount of water, and not forgetting to use good coffee beans.

 All of these coffee brewing variables are much more important than if your water temperature is to the tenth of a decimal place!